Aga-Knopf/inner-journey-journal/_posts/2025-07-05-half-a-minute-sharp-vision.md

 A day before that I did my 45 minutes exercises on online classes (I attend them twice a week, on Mondays and Thursdays) - this time the focus was on sunset light & palming.

 For the record I began exercising my eyes on September 2024.
 Before that I had spontanous sharp vision 2 months earlier - only with my stronger eye, -1D - I was occasionally seeing sharp when I was watching cartoons or driving.
 Or when I was at the gym.
 For a minute, for a few minutes, for a few seconds.
 It happened when I was really calm.

-I began calming myself down (without any medications - just by letting emotions go and trying my best to change my outlook at the world).
+I began calming myself down (without any medications - just by letting emotions go and trying my best to change my outlook at the world) a few years ago.
+The results of constantly working on it are gradually becoming visible as physical improvements - less headaches, less body tensions (the body is rarely stiff), droopy eyelids are gone, I have slightly better eyesight (better contrast & vivid colors, and the eyes are not 'jumpy'), better skin and hair.